AyraHikari/RetroMusicPlayer/FAQ.md

 #### Q: How to restore/import playlist:
-Retro Music will automatically detect any playlist file when that playlist file is stored in InternalStorage/Playlist.
-However, if it doesn't, just open "file manager" and open that playlist file with Retro Music.
+Nusantara Music will automatically detect any playlist file when that playlist file is stored in InternalStorage/Playlist.
+However, if it doesn't, just open "file manager" and open that playlist file with Nusantara Music.

 For restoring playlists, the location of songs must be same in both Playlist file and in your storage.
 For example, your music is in "Internalstorage/Music" and playlist file has songs location "Internalstorage/Songs".
 Then it will not going to work since both these location are different.